Risks To Patients Of Health IT Cuts Laid Bare In Explosive Report Ignored By Government – PSA

 “This is an explosive document that should ring alarm bells across the health sector.
 It shows that the risks to patient care from cuts to Health NZ’s digital services team were known and expected.

-“IT plays a critical role across every aspect of health care, from operating theatres to referrals, clinical test results and payroll, yet the Government was prepared to gamble with patient care, all to save money.”
+“IT underpins every part of modern healthcare — from test results to operating theatres, clinical test results and payroll, yet the Government was prepared to gamble with patient care, all to save money.”

-IT outages are now ever present in our health system – the risks were sharply highlighted in January when clinicians across hospitals in Auckland and Northland were forced to use paper-based systems and whiteboards overnight and again last week when Waikato Hospital staff were unpaid for 24 hours.
+IT outages are now a constant feature in our health system – the risks were sharply highlighted in January when clinicians across hospitals in Auckland and Northland were forced to use paper-based systems and whiteboards overnight and again last week when Waikato Hospital staff were unpaid for 24 hours.

 “The buck stops with Health Minister Simeon Brown.
 He must take urgent action to invest in IT upgrades and IT specialists, or the impacts will be tragic.
 The underfunding of public health has to stop.”